anthay/loon/README.md

 #### 3.5.2 Test

 The test code for this tutorial is too long to include in this README.
-Look in `test/test.cpp` for `namespace tutorial_5`.
+Look in `test/test.cpp` for `tutorial_5`.

 #### 3.5.3 Commentary

 In Tutorials 2 and 4 we read Loon text directly into a specific sample C++ data structure.
 Those readers were constrained to only interpret Loon text that corresponded to those data structures.
 The advantage is that once parsed, you have the data in the target data structure - you don't have to go querying some intermediate representation to find the values you need.
 The disadvantage is that you'll need to write a specific parser for each data structure you want to populate from Loon text.

 Conversely, this tutorial shows exactly the sort of *read it all into an in-memory tree representation* parser we've been talking about.
 It can read any valid Loon text into a variant data structure (see `test/var.cpp` and `test/var.h` for the implementation).

 ### 3.6 Tutorial 6.
 Model an INI file in Loon